nsarrazin/spesscomputer/README.md

 ```
 scons platform=web dlink_enabled=yes target=template_release precision=double
 scons platform=web dlink_enabled=yes target=template_debug precision=double
 ```

 This is required for compatibility with the custom build of godot.
+When you are done with this step, drop the resulting `godot.web.template_debug.double.wasm32.dlink.zip` and `godot.web.template_release.double.wasm32.dlink.zip` in `godot/.godot_templates`.

 ### Compile library